OCT 3D Scan Guide

 Is an OCT scan safe?

-Yes, an OCT scan is safe and painless.
-Taking the scan is a quick procedure and has no side effects.
+An OCT 3D scan is safe and painless.
+Taking the scan is a quick procedure and has no side effects for the patient.

 Who should have an OCT scan?